 You should be aware that teaching is a mentally and physically demanding job.

-To become a secondary school teacher of physical education, you must have: a degree in a suitable sports subject plus a Professional Graduate Diploma in Education (PGDE) OR the MA Hons degree in Physical Education with Qualified Teaching Status, from the University of Edinburgh OR a BSc with Honours in Professional Education (Secondary), Sport Studies and Physical Education from the University of Stirling.
+To become a secondary school teacher of physical education, you must have: a degree (SCQF Level 9-10) in a suitable sports subject plus a Professional Graduate Diploma (SCQF Level 11) in Education (PGDE) OR the MA Hons degree in Physical Education (which provides Qualified Teaching Status), from the University of Edinburgh OR a BSc with Honours in Sport, Physical Education and Professional Education from the University of Stirling (SCQF Level 10).

 You must also demonstrate that you are involved in sporting activities at a high level.